Electoral Commission (United Kingdom): Organisation

-From 1 October 2010, additional Commissioners serve on a part-time basis who are nominated by the leaders of political parties, scrutinised by the Speaker's Committee on the Electoral Commission and approved by the House of Commons by means of an Address to the Queen requesting their appointment.
+From 1 October 2010, additional Commissioners serve on a part-time basis, nominated by the leaders of political parties, scrutinised by the Speaker's Committee on the Electoral Commission and approved by the House of Commons by means of an Address to the King requesting their appointment.
 Those nominated by the three largest parties serve terms of four years, while the Commissioner nominated by a smaller party serves for a two-year term.
 The appointments of nominated Commissioners are renewable once.